CloudBoost/developers/tutorials/en/pushnotifications/javascript.md

 #Push message

 After correct set up, you can send push messages to all your clients with <span class="tut-snippet">CB.CloudPush.send()</span> function.
-It takes following params
+Parameters

 * Json data object as first parameter
 	* message (required) : Message of your push notifications.
 	* title   (optional) : Title of your push notifications.
-	*     icon (optional) : Icon of your push notifications, only aplicable for android and IOS.
+	* icon    (optional) : Icon of your push notifications, only aplicable for Android and iOS.

-* cloudQuery or Channels Array or Single Channel string (optional)
+* CloudQuery or Channels Array or Single Channel string (optional)
-* callback function
+* Callback function / Promise

 ==JavaScript==
 <span class="js-lines" data-query="simplesend">
 ```
 CB.CloudPush.send({message:"my first notifications"},{
-    success:function(data){
+    success:function(){
-        //Success message
+        //Success
     },
     error:function(error){
         //Error